 The couple’s standard of living during the marriage and the length of the marriage

 Whether the spouse seeking maintenance can or should support him- or herself; this spouse may, for example, argue a need to stay at home to care for a child

 The investment in time and money it would take for the spouse seeking maintenance to obtain the training necessary to find employment

-Whether the spouse seeking alimony has a reduced earning capacity due to prioritizing the career of the other spouse or the care of children
+Whether the spouse seeking maintenance has a reduced earning capacity due to prioritizing the career of the other spouse or the care of children

-Whether the spouse seeking alimony worked to support the other spouse’s education or career
+Whether the spouse seeking maintenance worked to support the other spouse’s education or career

 Contrary to popular belief, the court does not consider marital misconduct.
 The court may, however, weigh any factor that it thinks is fair and relevant under the circumstances.

 Fighting For Your Interests Outside And Inside Of Court

 Often issues of spousal maintenance can be resolved effectively through negotiation strategies, such as mediation.
 But, when necessary, we do not hesitate to take a case to trial.
 We will fight for a long-term solution that provides financial peace of mind as you move into a new stage of your life.